n10v/vnehm/README.md

 * **Write in it configuration, i.e. set three variables in YAML format:**

-`dlFolder` - filesystem path to download folder, where will be downloaded all tracks,
+`dlFolder` - filesystem path to download folder, where will be downloaded all tracks.
+By default, your audios are being downloaded to your home directory

 `itunesPlaylist` - name of iTunes playlist, where will be added all tracks *(if you're using `macOS`)*.
+ By default, your audios are **not** being added to iTunes

 Example:
 ```